JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-create-first-app.md

 1. Connect your iPhone with a cable.
 2. On your iPhone, enable the developer mode in **Settings** | **Privacy & Security**.
 3. In Xcode, go to the top menu and choose **Window** | **Devices and Simulators**.
-4. Click on the plus sign.
-Select your connected iPhone and click **Add**.
-5. Sign in with your Apple ID to enable development capabilities on the device.
+4. If your iPhone is not shown as connected, click the plus sign at the bottom left and select it.
-6. Follow the on-screen instructions to complete the pairing process.
+5. Follow the on-screen instructions to complete the pairing process.

-Once you've registered your iPhone in Xcode, [create a new run configuration](#run-on-a-new-ios-simulated-device) in IntelliJ IDEA and select your device in the **Execution target** list.
-Run the corresponding `iosApp` configuration.
+Once you've registered your iPhone in Xcode, it will become available in the list of available devices in IntelliJ IDEA when you select the **iosApp** run configuration.

 </snippet>

 ### Run your application on desktop

-Select **composeApp [desktop]** in the list of run configurations and click **Run**.
-By default, the run configuration starts a desktop app in its own OS window:
+Select **desktopApp [hot] 🔥** in the list of run configurations and click **Run**.
+By default, the run configuration starts a desktop app in its own OS window with [Compose Hot Reload](compose-hot-reload.md) running:

 ![Run the Compose Multiplatform app on desktop](compose-run-desktop.png){width=350}